 We can create a volatility filter using the normalized ATR, which we covered in the first post of this series.
 Even a basic rule like “stay out when the ATR is over 2%” can be quite powerful.
 The final post in this series will show off a simple but effective strategy using a volatility filter on the S&P index.
 The example below shows a preview of this, using a normalized ATR value of 2% as the threshold to switch from passive to active.

 Sizing Things Up

-Minimizing volatility isn’t a requirement to a profitable strategy, but managing volatility certainly is.
+Minimizing volatility isn’t a requirement to a profitable strategy, but managing volatility is.
 Managing portfolio volatility is all about constructing positions that won’t wreck the whole portfolio.
-While you can do this through positions in uncorrelated assets, another approach is to directly manage how much any one position can move your portfolio around.
+One approach is to directly manage how much any one position can move your portfolio around.

 As a quick example, imagine taking a trade on SLV, around $25.
 The 3x ATR stop might be at $22.
 So your max loss (under normal circumstances) is around $3 per share.
 Let’s say your trading portfolio has a value of $30,000.
 If you’re putting 1% max at risk for any one position, that is $300 max risk.
 Therefore, a full position in that SLV trade is 100 shares, since 100 times the $3 per share risk is $300.

 There’s another way to size positions using volatility which isn’t as popular, but just as viable.
 Instead of using stops to define risk and then sizing the position according to that, traders can also size positions to link instrument volatility directly to position volatility.